Jim Clark (Alaska official): Polar Pen charges dropped

 In 2008, Clark admitted that he was aware that VECO Corporation had paid $10,000 for a political poll to gauge the popularity of then-incumbent Governor Murkowski, and was charged with honest services fraud.
-However, this statute was so vague it gave prosecutors "almost carte blanche power" to use in political and private situations which "should not be criminalized."
-Shortly thereafter, the US Supreme Court ruled that the honest services fraud statute was drafted with unconstitutional vagueness and could only cover "fraudulent schemes to deprive another of honest services through bribes or kickbacks supplied by a third party who ha[s] not been deceived."
+However, the statute was so vague that it gave prosecutors "almost carte blanche power" to use in political and private situations which "should not be criminalized."
+Shortly thereafter, the U.S. Supreme Court ruled that the honest services fraud statute was drafted with unconstitutional vagueness and could only cover "fraudulent schemes to deprive another of honest services through bribes or kickbacks supplied by a third party who ha[s] not been deceived."
 Since Clark's awareness of the poll constituted neither bribes or kickbacks, all charges against him were voided.

 Moreover, due to misdeeds on behalf of the federal prosecutors in their "Polar Pen" operation, the prosecutors themselves were later investigated and found guilty of gross prosecutorial misconduct in the Ted Stevens case.

 Current activities

-Clark is currently working as an attorney in Juneau, Alaska.
-According to the Alaska Dispatch, he is also devoting his time to volunteering and grand-parenting.
+Clark is working as an attorney in Juneau.
+According to the Alaska Dispatch, he volunteers and spends time with his grandchildren.